-CDC guidance now official: Pregnant women should get coronavirus vaccine
+CDC guidance now official: Pregnant people should get coronavirus vaccine

 The CDC said a new analysis of data from the pregnancy registry did not find an increased risk for miscarriage among people who received the mRNA vaccine before 20 weeks of pregnancy; miscarriage rates were similar to the expected rate generally.
 Previous findings did not reveal any safety concerns for pregnant people who were vaccinated late in pregnancy or for their infants.

 Other research has shown that covid-19 presents a significant risk of complications for pregnant women, including preterm birth.
+Pregnant women who contract the virus also appear to be at more likely to require admission to intensive care and use of ventilators.

+“It is a really concerning paradox that people who are at potentially higher risk than the general population are less likely to get vaccinated,” Hughes said.

+She said the new CDC guidance should put minds at ease “that in fact they should get the vaccine, and perhaps it would be even more important for them to get the vaccine when pregnant.”